2017 NFL Mock Draft

 32. New England Patriots - Marcus Maye, S, Florida (5'11" 205) *

 It's rather remarkable to think of one school with three defensive backs going in the first round of the NFL Draft, but it's entirely possible it will happen with Maye along with cornerbacks Teez Tabor and Quincy Wilson.
-Predicting what Bill Belichick will do in any given situation is usually an exercise in futility, and Maye seems as likely as anyone to be targeted here as of this point.
+Predicting what Bill Belichick will do in any given situation is usually an exercise in futility, and Maye seems as likely as anyone to be targeted here.

-* indicates player with NCAA eligibility for 2017 who could relinquish it (or already has) to declare for the 2017 NFL Draft
+* indicates player with NCAA eligibility for 2017 who opted to leave school early for the 2017 NFL Draft